mikewongtkd/freescoretkd/trunk/docs/install.md

-# FreeScore
+# FreeScore Administrator Guide

-## User Documentation

-This document highlights the core concepts behind the FreeScore Taekwondo tournament software and its current implementation.
+This document assists technology-savvy administrators to install, operate, and troubleshoot the FreeScore Taekwondo tournament software.
 It is a work in progress.

 ## Installation